jacasta2/cc_default/README.md

 In this repo, I'll share my Exploratory Data Analysis (EDA) and modeling work with the [Default of Credit Card Clients Dataset](https://www.kaggle.com/datasets/uciml/default-of-credit-card-clients-dataset) from [UCI Machine Learning](https://archive.ics.uci.edu/ml/index.php).

-The dataset has demographic and six-month (Apr-Sep) credit-related information from customers and an additonal feature that indicates whether these customers default on their Oct payment.
+The dataset has demographic and six-month (Apr-Sep) credit-related information from customers and an additional feature that indicates whether these customers default on their Oct payment.
 The final purpose of this work is to come up with a model that predicts whether customers will default on their Oct payment.

 The EDA can be found in the folder **eda**.
 I hope to update this work with some feature engineering.